are fish vertebrate or invertebrate?

 What Fish Don’t Have Backbones?

-While almost all fish have some kind of bony spinal structure, some fish don’t.
-These species include:
+While almost all fish have some bony spinal structure, some don’t.
+These include:

 Hagfish

-Hagfish have unfairly developed a reputation for being the most disgusting creatures in the ocean.
-They’re shaped similarly to eels and have four pairs of thin sensory tentacles around their mouths that they use to find food.
-As soon as they find a meal, they bury into it with their faces and tunnel into its flesh.
+Hagfish are shaped similarly to eels and have four pairs of thin sensory tentacles around their mouths that they use to find food.
+When they find a meal, they bury it with their faces and tunnel into its flesh.

 Even though they have a partial cranial skull, hagfish lack a backbone.
 That’s why they can’t be classed as true vertebrates.
-Hagfish don’t have any bones at all – their skeletons are made up of cartilage.
+Hagfish don’t have any bones, as their skeletons comprise cartilage.

-However, as described by the Laboratory of Biological Structures Mechanics, a recent study suggests that a rudimentary spine that develops in the embryo with the same mechanisms found in other vertebrates exists.
-More studies are currently needed into the anatomy of hagfish to get a complete picture.
+As described by the Laboratory of Biological Structures Mechanics, a rudimentary spine that develops in the embryo with the same mechanisms found in other vertebrates exists.

 Lancelets